SungjunEom/Synthetic-Survey/README.md

 - Keeps your API key **in a separate file** (`api_key.txt`) or reads `OPENAI_API_KEY` from env.
 - Extra niceties: deterministic `--seed`, retry/backoff, strict JSON responses, and schema validation.

 > ⚠️ You’re responsible for checking that creating synthetic datasets is acceptable for your use case.
 These answers come from a model, not real people.
+The results doesn't represent the human population in any case.
+Please refer to: *"Synthetic Replacements for Human Survey Data?
+The Perils of Large Language Models"* by Bisbee, et al.

 ## Install & run